Skip to content

 Selecting Time Series with PromQL

-In PromQL, selecting time series is straightforward—simply write the series name directly.
-For example, the following query will return all time series with the name node_network_receive_bytes_total:
+In PromQL, selecting time series is straightforward—just write the series name directly.
+For example, the following query returns all time series with the name node_network_receive_bytes_total:

 node_network_receive_bytes_total

 This name corresponds to the node_exporter metric, which records the number of bytes received by various network interfaces.
-A simple query might return time series with labels such as eth0, eth1, and eth2:
+A simple query might return time series with the following labels, such as for eth0, eth1, and eth2 network interfaces:

 node_network_receive_bytes_total{device="eth0"}